New Zealand entry requirements for Denmark passport holders

 May be checked

-Danish passport holders need a visa to enter New Zealand.
-You must apply for a visitor visa online before you travel.
+Danish passport holders need an e-visa to enter New Zealand.
+You must apply online before you travel.
 This requirement is in place for 2026.

 Entry requirements